 While many of the mega-ships have elaborate youth programs with a wide menu of activities and facilities, perhaps you have no interest in sailing ships of that size.
 Perhaps you really want a smaller ship experience that will still allow everyone in your group to have fun.
 Or, perhaps you are looking for something more upscale.

 The policies regarding kids and the range of activities and facilities for smaller ships and/or the luxury market vary widely.
 There are some ships which do not allow kids.
 Some ships permit children, but provide no programs or activities of any kind that are child-focused or child friendly.
 Some ships allow children, but only over a certain age; or may allow younger children only at certain times of the year.
 Our Reference Guide on Cruise Line Youth Programs & Policies will help you sort through all of those different policies, compare cruise lines, and identify cruises that would work well for your family.

 Compare Cruise Lines and A Wide Range of Options

-Start planning your next family cruise with our Reference Guide on Cruise Line Youth Programs & Policies.
+Start planning your next family cruise with our free Reference Guide on Cruise Line Youth Programs & Policies.
 The Reference Guide provides a summary overview of most of the cruise lines that are currently sailing.
-The Reference Guide covers small ships, mega ships, luxury cruises, river cruises.
+The Guide covers small ships, mega ships, luxury cruises, river cruises.
 It provides a thumbnail sketch of the youth policies and programs for dozens of cruise lines around the world.
 It also provides useful category groupings.
 You can quickly compare cruise lines and focus on ones that are most relevant to your family’s needs.
 And, it provides a handy directory.
 It includes contact information (phone numbers and websites) for each of the 68 cruise lines covered.
 Download this comprehensive yet concise guide today for free.